seqafrica/malawi-course/README.md

-# Malawi Course repo
+# Malawi Training 4-7 March 2025

-Repository to hold notes, files and links for the Malawi training (March 2025).
+Repository to hold notes, files and links for the Malawi training

 Home: <https://github.com/seqafrica/malawi-course>